srvk/eesen/README.md

 * Create TIMIT and Switchboard example setups.
 * Add CPU-based training
 * Add lattice-based decoding to example setups.
-* Add Wiki pages, especially about training and decoding commands.
+* More Wiki pages/documentation, especially about training and decoding commands.

 # To-Do List (long-term)

-* Further improve Eesen's ASR accuracy from various aspects; make it eventually better than the existing hybrid DNN ASR system
+* Further improve Eesen's ASR accuracy from various aspects, to make it eventually better than the state-of-the-art hybrid HMM/DNN pipeline.
-* Apply the framework to more languages and speech conditions (noisy, far-field); investigate how Eesen works under these conditions.
+* Investigate the advantages and disadvantages of Eesen on different languages and speech conditions (noisy, far-field, etc.).
-* Speed up training by adopting better learning techniques or multi-GPU distributed learning.
+* Accelerate model training by adopting better learning techniques or multi-GPU distributed learning.

 # Contact